How most of our guests get their meals

 Alcoholic beverages are not included in the prices quoted.

-Two entrees for dinner (for instance, one chicken and one fish) will incur an additional fee.
-If you wish Doxie to stay and serve you dinner and clean up afterwards, you’ll have to arrange that with her on a case-by-case basis, and she will charge an extra fee.
+Staying to serve you dinner and clean up afterwards, you’ll have to arrange that with her on a case-by-case basis, and she will charge an extra fee.

-If you are interested in additional courses or dishes or special items (such as wine, seafood, steak, special decorations, formal place settings, celebratory cakes, etc.), please ask her for any additional charges that might apply when you request them.
+Additional courses or dishes or special items (such as wine, seafood, steak, special decorations, formal place settings, celebratory cakes, etc.).

 She may not be able to give you a firm quote for certain ingredients prior to shopping for it.
 So please don’t be shy about telling her your budget: “We’d love lobster, but only if the extra cost is [this many dollars US] or less”.
 She will help you stay within your budget if you tell her what it is.